ChrisMungiria/Compiler-Construction/README.md

 ```bash
 gcc lex.yy.c
 ```
-- Finally run this command to run the program
+- Finally, run this command to run the program
 ```bash
 ./a.out
 ```